oracle-livelabs/spatial-graph/spatial-studio/workshops/intro-to-spatial-studio/introduction/introduction.md

 ### Prerequisites

  <if type="freetier">
    - This workshop requires access to Spatial Studio and Oracle Database.
-These can be provisioned by completing the workshop [Install Oracle Spatial Studio from Cloud Marketplace ](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=778).
 </if>
 <if type="reservation">
   - This workshop requires access to Spatial Studio and Oracle Database.
 These are created for you as part of your LiveLabs Reservation.